awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/predictive-scaling-overriding-forecast-capacity.md

 1. Select the check box next to your Auto Scaling group\.

-   A split pane opens up in the bottom part of the **Auto Scaling groups** page, showing information about the group that's selected\.
+   A split pane opens up in the bottom of the page\.

 1. On the **Automatic scaling** tab, in **Scheduled actions**, choose **Create scheduled action**\.